ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editorcommands/exporting.markdown

 ```

-Now, Zero will no longer close the application when Escape is pressed.
+Now, Zilch will no longer close the application when Escape is pressed.
 In Editor you can still use the **StopGame** button `F8` to close the game tab, but on the exported version you'll need to close the application through some other means.
 (Usually by offering a pause menu with an option to quit the game)

 ## Handling Focus Change Events `Alt + Tab`